Pak committing atrocities against people in PoK, will have to bear consequences: Rajnath | Law-Order

 At the venue, huge cut-outs of Brig Rajinder Singh, Brig Mohd Usman, Maj Somnath Sharma and Maqbool Sherwani were mounted.

-Usha Sharma, the octogenarian daughter of Brigadier Rajinder Singh and family members of other martyrs also attended the event.
+Usha Parmar, the octogenarian daughter of Brigadier Rajinder Singh and family members of other martyrs also attended the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)